 Meet your philanthropic and financial goals by including Gift of Life in your gift and estate plans.
 A donation made through a planned giving vehicle may help you reduce your taxes while playing a vital role in Gift of Life’s future.

-Gift of Life will work with you to identify the program that is most meaningful to you, whether it be funding a recruitment drive at a specific location annually, or contributing to donor circle to those in need.
+Gift of Life will work with you to identify the program that is most meaningful to you, whether it be funding a recruitment drive at a specific location annually or contributing to a donor circle for those in need.
 Planning to support programs that are meaningful to you now will help save lives in the future.

 Making a Bequest in Your Will

 A charitable bequest allows a donor to provide financial support to Gift of Life upon their death.
 Additionally, every dollar given to Gift of Life through a testamentary gift is fully tax deductible for federal estate tax purposes.
 There are a variety of ways you can choose to donate to Gift of Life through a bequest.
 These include donating a specific dollar amount, donating a percentage of your estate, or leaving specific assets, such as a home or art, to Gift of Life.

 I hereby give, devise, and bequeath to Gift of Life, a 501(c)(3) organization located on 800 Yamato Road, Suite 101, in Boca Raton, Florida, for its general purposes.